iyousefosama/iyousefosama/README.md

 ---

 - 👋 Hi, I’m Joe you can call me WOLF
-- 👀 I’m interested in Discord bots
+- 👀 I’m interested in Discord bots, game development
 - 🌱 I’m currently learning C#, python
 - 💞️ I’m looking to collaborate on Discord server/Discord Client
 - 📫 How to reach me WOLF#8712